mostafa-tamer/Location-Reminder/README.md

 # Location-Reminder
-Android application sends a notification on reaching a specific location on the map
+Register places on the app’s map, on reaching this place you get a notification, app’s functions are also tested (unit, integration, end to end)